minakshiroge/Diwali-Sales-Analysis/README.md

 The dataset was preprocessed by:
 - Removing blank and irrelevant columns
 - Handling missing values
-- Converting Amount to integer for accurate calculations
+- Converting the Amount column to integer for accurate calculations

 ## Project Workflow
 🔹 Step 1: Data Loading (Python – Pandas)